Minneapolis eyeing outside police to help with violent crime, officer shortage: report

 MINNESOTA COLLEGE PRESIDENT OFFICERS TO BAIL OUT STUDENTS ARRESTED IN PROTESTS

-The unrest has strained the department's resources, and some officers have filed PTSD claims, according to the Star Tribune.
+The unrest, in addition to the departures, has strained the department's resources, and some officers have filed PTSD claims, according to the Star Tribune.

 The city has also seen a wave of violent crime, with 74 homicides recorded this year.